JannieI/canvas-workstation-V3/src/app/roadmap.md

     Presentation:
     -------------
-    - See if can print, and if so: allow different layouts and formats, for example one Widget per page, Dashboard layout, all Dashboards (linked) or just the current one.
+    - allow different print layouts and formats, for example one Widget per page, Dashboard layout, all Dashboards (linked) or just the current one.

     Admin module and Users